dijital6/redhat-satellite-quickstart/README.md

 By default actication keys are created without any associated activation keys.
 You will need to edit ```defaults/activation_keys.yml``` with your subscription details for each activation key you want created.

+For conveince, the variable *default_subscription* can be set instead of editing ```defaults/activation_keys.yml```.
+This is useful if you have oen subscription or a subscription that bundles lots of products like the one use in the example below.

 Example Playbook
 ----------------